callstack/ts-regex-builder/docs/API.md

 Regex syntax: `x+`;

-The `oneOrMore` quantifier matches one or more occurrences of given pattern, allowing a flexible number of repetitions of that element.
+The `oneOrMore` quantifier matches one or more occurrences of a given pattern, allowing a flexible number of repetitions of that element.

 ### `optional()`